 Removing a Node

-Full Administrators and Cluster Administrators can mark a node for removal from the Couchbase cluster.
+Full Administrators and Cluster Administrators can remove a node from the Couchbase cluster.

 Before you remove a node from the cluster, ensure that you have the capacity within the remaining nodes to handle the workload.
 Removing a node does not stop the node from servicing requests.
 Instead, it only marks the node as ready for removal from the cluster.
 You must perform a rebalance operation to complete the removal process.
 Once a node is removed, it is no longer part of the cluster and can be switched off, updated, or upgraded.